Methods of Japanese Charting + On-Chain Indicators.

 D) Final Clarifications.

-• I reference different types of links related to the CMT and to authors who delved into Japanese charting and other professional trading techniques:
+• I provide references to different types of links related to the CMT and authors who have delved into Japanese charting and other professional trading techniques:

 https://cmtassociation.org/association/history/